-Students who are absent unexcused from any class will receive the following consequences:
+Students who are absent unexcused for a school day will receive the following consequences:

-- 1st Offense Friday Detention (2:35 p.m.
-6:35 p.m.) and parental contact - 2nd Offense One (1) day of In-School Suspension and parental contact - 3rd Offense One (1) day of In-School Suspension Administrative meeting with parent to develop an attendance plan
+• 1st Offense - Friday Detention (2:35 p.m. - 6:35 p.m.) and parental contact

+- 2nd Offense One (1) day of In-School Suspension and parental contact - 3rd Offense One (1) day of In-School Suspension Administrative meeting with parent to develop an attendance plan